Midwifes provide care and support to pregnant women throughout their labour and after the baby’s birth.

 Employers name – Location

-Responsible for delivering effective midwifery care which contributes to positive experience and meaningful outcome for pregnant women.
+Responsible for delivering effective midwifery care which contributes to a positive experience and meaningful outcome for pregnant women.

 Duties;